dochy-ksti/munyorunyoru/munyo-sample/readme.md

 Example about how to parse the arguments freely with your custom parser.
 You can let a line have any number of arguments whose types are automatically detected by the representations of the arguments.

+How to comsume the rest of the line.[basic_move_syntax.rs](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/poke_move_sample/basic_move_syntax.rs)

+How to automatically detect the types and its values.[custom_parser.rs](https://github.com/dochy-ksti/munyorunyoru/blob/master/munyo-sample/src/samples/poke_move_sample/custom_parsers.rs)

 With this method, you can accept any arguments with your custom parser, and get the line numbers of errors, but typenames must follow Rust identifier naming syntax.
-If you want to ignore it, you need to use [from_str_with_metabuilder](https://github.com/dochy-ksti/munyorunyoru/blob/master/src/lang/from_str_with_metabuilder.rs).
+If you want to ignore the Rust syntax, you need to use [from_str_with_metabuilder](https://github.com/dochy-ksti/munyorunyoru/blob/master/src/lang/from_str_with_metabuilder.rs).